venkateshragi/KodeBeagle/resources/TestPlan.md

 #### 18. [ideaplugin] Add UUID to request context and settins panel.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/168'> #168 </a>
-1. Open Kodebeagle plugin, click on settings and check the generated plugin ID.
+1. Open Kodebeagle plugin, click on settings and check the generated plugin ID.<br>
 <img src='screenshots/168.png'/>
 2. Plugin ID added to request context as well.